We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 • Terpenes – Aromatic compounds that influence flavor and effects.

-Historically, cannabis flower strains are categorized into three types.
+You can categorize strains into three types.
 While a strain’s full chemical profile (“chemovar”) is a more accurate predictor of effects, these categories are a useful starting point.

 • Indica strains: Generally known for relaxing and sedating effects, Indicas are often described as providing a “body high.”
 They are ideal for unwinding in the evening or aiding sleep.
-For a deep dive into our selection, you can Explore Indica Flower.
+For a deep dive into our selection.

 What Differentiates Cannabis Flower Strains?